berfinkavsut/ros-target-frame-detection/README.md

     <img src="figures/clinical_workflow_1.png" width="75%">
 </p>

 MRI and US images are fused to see the ROIs in the TRUS images.
-Fusion guided biopsies are taken from the patient.
+Fusion-guided biopsies are taken from the patient.
 The assistant is waiting for the biopsies, and then marking the needle tips for each case.
 The marked tip coordinates are saved for documentation.
 *Our project is restricted to the needle tip localization in this step.*